ADMISSIONS RECRMT SPEC 3

-Reporting to the Senior Assistant Dean for Student Affairs, working with the MPAc Faculty Director and Executive Director, and collaborating with the Student Affairs staff, manage key programs, provide leadership and develop strategy for Master of Professional Accountancy (MPAc) program.
-Direct admissions, orientation, registration, programming, events, placement and alumni affairs.
-Initiate, develop, implement and manage new programs, policies and processes affecting admissions, academic & student services, and placement.
-Evaluate and interview candidates for admission, manage a transformative student experience, develop high-level recruiter relationships, and oversee alumni affairs.
-Provide high-level policy guidance to diverse students, faculty, staff, alumni, applicants, company representatives and the general public about MPAc procedures, programming, deadlines, and events.
-Serve as primary source of information and communication for MPAc prospects and current students, UCD community, other institutions, and employers.
+Reporting to the Senior Assistant Dean for Student Affairs, working with the MPAc Faculty Director and Executive Director, and collaborating with the Student Affairs staff, the incumbent will manage key programs, provide leadership and develop strategy for the Master of Professional Accountancy (MPAc) program.
+The incumbent will direct admissions, orientation, registration, programming, events, placement, and alumni affairs; initiate, develop, implement and manage new programs, policies, and processes affecting admissions, academic and student services, and placement; evaluate and interview candidates for admission, manage a transformative student experience, develop high-level recruiter relationships, and oversee alumni affairs.
+The incumbent will also provide high-level policy guidance to diverse students, faculty, staff, alumni, applicants, company representatives, and the general public about MPAc procedures, programming, deadlines, and events; and serve as the primary source of information and communication for MPAc prospects and current students, the UC Davis community, other institutions, and employers.

 30% PLACEMENT AND CAREER DEVELOPMENT

 Develop and execute an innovative placement program for a diverse student population that includes traditional accounting firms and non-traditional employers.
 Deliver high-level student preparation and employer programs.
 Create innovative programs in the highly-competitive accounting job market to increase the readiness of students and accessibility of employers.

 Develop and implement a comprehensive series of career workshops strategically coordinated with the student career search timeline.
 Ensure that students are optimally prepared for the transition from graduate programs to professional positions.
 Manage senior-level recruiter relationships.
 Identify key employers and manage the relationships to promote MPAc students and advance GSM.
 Solicit financial support to fund MPAc student programs.
 Collaborate on informational materials for employers.